pmndrs/react-three-a11y/README.md

     <A11yAnnouncer />
 ```

-If your A11y component have the role="button", you can use three more attributes :
+If your `A11y` component has the `role="button"`, you can use three more props:
-- activationMsg : When the user will click / activate the "button" the screen reader will read what you wrote in activationMsg
+- `activationMsg`: When the user will click/activate the "button" the screen reader will read the passed message
-- desactivationMsg : When set, it turns your button in a togglable button.
-Which means he now has a on/off state.
-Screen readers will read the state of the button as well as the desactivation message / activation message that you set when toggling it.
+- `desactivationMsg`: When set, it turns your button in a togglable button.
+Which means it now has a on/off state.
+Screen readers will read the state of the button as well as the activation/disactivation messages passsed.
-- pressedDescription : When set, it turns your button in a togglable button.
-Which means he now has a on/off state.
-This will be read instead of the usual description when the button is on.
+- `pressedDescription`: When set, it turns your button in a togglable button.
+Which means it now has a on/off state.
+This description will replace the one passed via `description` when the toggle is active.

 ```jsx
   import { A11yAnnouncer, A11y } from "@react-three/a11y"